Coronation Chair: History

+In 1996, the stone was returned to Scotland (first at Edinburgh Castle, and since 2024 at Perth Museum) on the proviso that it be returned to England for use at coronations, as happened for the coronation of King Charles III in 2023.
+In 1997, the year after the removal of the stone, the chair was removed from its traditional home in the Chapel of St Edward the Confessor and placed by the tomb of King Henry V. In 2010 the chair was moved to a chapel at the back of the Nave for cleaning, where it has since remained (when not in use).

-The Coronation Chair is highly protected, and leaves its secure location—on a plinth in St George's Chapel in the nave—only when it is carried into the theatre of coronation near the High Altar of the abbey.
+The Coronation Chair is now highly protected, and leaves its secure location—behind glass on a plinth in St George's Chapel in the nave—only when it is carried into the theatre of coronation near the High Altar of the abbey.
 Between 2010 and 2012, the chair was cleaned and restored by a team of experts in full view of the public at the abbey.
-In early 2023, a further programme of restoration and conservation was undertaken in preparation for the coronation of Charles III and Camilla.
+In early 2023, a further programme of restoration and conservation was undertaken in preparation for the coronation of Charles III and Camilla; on 6 May 2023, the stone having been reunited with the chair for the occasion, the King was seated on it for his anointing, investiture and crowning.

 Other chairs used at the coronation

-Other chairs are also used throughout the coronation ceremony.
-Chairs of Estate for the sovereign and consort are placed on the south side of the sanctuary, and these are used during the first part of the liturgy, prior to the sovereign's anointing and crowning with St Edward's Crown.
-Then, for a part of the service called the enthronement, and for the homage which follows it, the monarch is placed not in the Coronation Chair, but in a throne on a dais in the middle of the transept.
+Other chairs are used by the monarch (and consort) for different parts of the coronation ceremony.
+Chairs of Estate for the sovereign and consort are placed on the south side of the sanctuary: these are used during the first part of the service, prior to the sovereign's anointing and crowning with St Edward's Crown.
+Later, for the enthronement (and the homage which follows it), the monarch is seated not in the Coronation Chair, but in a separate Throne on a dais positioned in the middle of the crossing.
 On occasions when the wife of a king—a queen consort—is crowned, a similar throne is provided for her so that she can be seated next to the king but at a lower level.

-Unlike the Coronation Chair, these other chairs and thrones tend to be made new for each coronation.
-Afterwards, they have often been placed in the Throne Rooms of royal palaces.
-The Chair of Estate from the 1953 coronation can be found in the Throne Room of Buckingham Palace, along with those of George VI and his consort Queen Elizabeth.
-The 1953 throne is kept in the Garter Throne Room of Windsor Castle; the thrones of King Edward VII and Queen Alexandra are in the Ballroom at Buckingham Palace.
-Those of George V and Queen Mary may be seen in the Throne Room at the Palace of Holyroodhouse in Edinburgh.
+Unlike the Coronation Chair, these other chairs and thrones have tended to be made new for each coronation.
+For the coronation of King Charles III and Queen Camilla, however, older chairs were reconditioned: